vertigobr/vkpr-docs-old/docs/guides/local/grafana-with-keycloak.md

 title: Authentication with Grafana with KeyCloak
 ---

-This guide shows the Grafana with KeyCloak in local k3d environment and some tools are prerequisites for run:
+This guide shows the Grafana with KeyCloak authentication in local k3d environment and some tools are prerequisites for run:

 - [k3d](https://k3d.io/) >= 3.3.0
 - [Helm](https://helm.sh/docs/intro/install/#helm) >= 3.0.0